islaytitans/alien/docs/src/GM/hod3.md

 ### Starboard emergency cryosleep

-- 12 max security crypotubes for isolating particularly naster convits
+- 12 max security crypotubes for isolating particularly nastier convicts
 - All are dead after Stykes cut the power to them weeks ago

 ### Terminal 01

-- large areas for recieving ships internally and via umbilical.
+- large areas for receiving ships internally and via umbilical.
 - Each terminal has pressure doors allowing a ship to enter / leave vertically
 - Terminal 01 houses the "meteor" recovered from the plasma flow
 - Junction G5